How often is garbage collected?

 - Put garbage at the curb any time after 6:00 p.m. the evening prior to your collection day and no later than 7:00 a.m. on your collection day.

-- Place bags or cans on the ground as close as possible to the roadway, but not on the sidewalk, traveled roadway or on top of snow banks.
+- Place bags or cans on the ground as close as possible to the roadway, but not on the sidewalk, roadway or on top of snow banks.

 How to package your garbage

 - Do not put recyclables, organics or yard waste in plastic bags.

 - Make sure material is packaged or contained securely in a plastic garbage bag or garbage can to avoid loose debris.

-- Separate all broken glass from your garbage and place it in a cardboard box clearly labelled 'broken glass'.
+- Separate all broken glass from your garbage and place it in a cardboard box clearly labeled 'broken glass'.
 Doing otherwise can result in serious injuries to collection operators

 - Sawdust, ashes and other material of similar nature go in your green bin.
 NO hot ashes please.